mevaldovi/The-Snake-Game/README.md

 # Description

 In the year 2021, it is difficult to find a true recreation of the early personal computer adventure.
-The goal of this project is to give the user a nostalgic Snake-and-Ladder computer experience.
+The goal of this project is to give the user a nostalgic "Eating Snake" computer experience.

 # Installation